Nourishment (noun): the food necessary for growth, health, and good condition.

 It is not just our babies that need nourishment.
 The first weeks and months of mothering can be like a rebirth for ourselves as we grieve for the woman that was and get to know the new mother in her shoes.
 It is a transformational period whether this is our first child or fifth and it requires lots of nourishment for growth and health in all aspects of our being.

-Here are some simple and nourishing yoga ideas to be used from birth onwards and at any time you feel depleted in energy.
-They can all be done with your baby in your arms or at your side.
-Although they may look simple – trust and enjoy – they are the foundations for the strength, stability and vitality practices we will explore in future sessions.
+Here is a basic relaxation and breathing practice to be used from birth onwards and at any time you feel depleted in energy.
+It can be done with your baby in your arms or at your side.
+Although this might look simple – trust and enjoy – relaxed, efficient breathing is the foundation of all yoga practice and a key element of postural stability.

 Supported Relaxation Pose